marcusoftnet/marcusoftnet.github.io/_posts/2016-02-14--what-does-that-say-about-me.md

 I could use some humbleness in how I approach this change.

 ## No really, what is true in their world?

 I can't leave you hanging without going through my reasoning that I used to understand the "other" view.
 I have no idea if this is their actual reasoning but it at least gave me a way to explain it for me.

 I think that by focus on quality and moving small things fast from idea to production, the costs of doing so will justify the outcome we will see.

-"Sure - [mob programming ](http://codebetter.com/marcushammarberg/2013/08/06/mob-programming/)is not efficient but the effectiveness is awesome; it's worth it."
+"Sure - [mob programming](http://codebetter.com/marcushammarberg/2013/08/06/mob-programming/)is not efficient but the effectiveness is awesome; it's worth it."

 The opposite would be to start in costs; by making each individual function as cost efficient as possible the quality and speed can probably be enough to keep us competitive.

 "Sure - having our testers in India and Ukraine is not optimal for cooperation but the cost is so low that it will have to do.
 It's worth it."

 # Summary

 My best change management tip is to put yourself on the other side for awhile.
 These three statements helps me to remember that on a daily basis:

 <blockquote>People doesn't oppose change.
 People opposed being changed</blockquote>